 Trim moldings used to decorate most homes in the U.S. are usually a combination of a couple of different styles and not strictly one or other.
 For example rosettes, generally considered a Victorian feature, will go well with Colonial and Neoclassical trim moldings.

 If you have a Craftsman house there may be a combination of moldings used for accents.
 It was a choice of the builder to create his own design and often the locally available profiles would be the driving force here.
 These profiles will include some the same shapes used in other trim styles and are arranged to draw attention to the woodwork and grain.

 Choosing a trim style for a particular room is mostly a matter of personal taste, but a couple of rules should be observed.
 The size of the room, for instance, will dictate molding size with regard to width and depth.
 As a basic rule of thumb, rooms with a low ceiling of about 8 feet will accommodate baseboards no wider than 4 inches.
 Ceilings of 8½ feet can accommodate 6 inch baseboards and in rooms with higher ceilings, baseboards can be 8 inches wide and more as room size becomes bigger.

 The other moldings in the room: door and window casings, chair rails and cornice or crown should be kept in proportion to the baseboards.
 Don't for instance, use a 5 inch casing molding with a 4 inch baseboard, use a casing of 3½ inches or less.
 In general, keep the other moldings in the room smaller than the baseboards, except for the crown moldings.
 Crown can be as wide or wider than the baseboard and can even migrate onto the ceiling, becoming quite elaborate.
-Although including much of the ceiling in the crown molding design should only be done in a room with a higher ceiling or 9 or 10 feet and more.
+Although including much of the ceiling in the crown molding design should only be done in a room with a higher ceiling of 9 to 10 feet and more.